teamdelta2016/TeamDelta/Documentation/IntermediateReport.md

 - He then started to create seperate methods for each image processing feature, and then moved these methods to static methods in helper classes, just to lay out the code more cleanly.
 He also made a Peripheral class that needed an instance as it stored circular masks in memory over the course of the image processors lifetime.

-- Currently, functionality exists for image stitching, peripheral blur, double vision, night mode and headlamp glare.
+- Currently, functionality exists for image stitching, blur, peripheral darkness, double vision, night mode and headlamp glare.

 - Testing the image processor just involved running manual tests with various street view images.
 The whole module isn't very object oriented due to the nature of the OpenCV library.
 Becuase of this, black box, white box and unit testing will be difficult.